Kudaes/rust_tips_and_tricks/README.md

 let handle_addr = handle as usize;
 println!("The memory address that the variable handle is pointing to is {:x}", handle_addr);
 ```
-You can also obtain the memory base address of a function or a basic type variable this way:
+You can also obtain the memory address of a function or a basic type variable this way:
 ```rust
 fn main()
 {